 The magic mojo of fish oil comes courtesy of its high levels of omega-3 fatty acids.
 Omega-3 fatty acids are a type of polyunsaturated fatty acid that cannot be made in the body and therefore must be consumed through diet.
 This fatty acid family includes (but is not limited to) eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and alpha-linolenic acid (ALA).
 EPA and DHA are found predominantly in algae-consuming marine foods, which are rendered into fish oil.

 Over the past few decades, study after study has linked consumption of omega-3s with a number of health benefits, most notably those involving heart health, inflammation, and vision and cognitive issues.
-The National Institutes of Health (NIH) notes that omega-3 fatty acids reduce pain and swelling, which may explain why fish oil is likely effective for psoriasis and dry eyes.
+The National Institutes of Health (NIH) notes that omega-3 fatty acids reduce pain and swelling.
 These fatty acids also prevent the blood from clotting easily, which might make fish oil helpful for heart conditions.
 NIH goes on to list one condition for which fish oil is “effective for” (high triglycerides), one condition for which fish oil is “likely effective for” (heart disease), and 26 conditions for which omega-3s may be “possibly effective for” (everything from stroke to cancer to psychosis).

 The science is murky